 Buying a brand-new car will certainly be an option.
 But I predict you won’t.
 By that time, you will be so good at buying late-model, domestic, low-mileage cars for a fraction of the price of a new one, you will scoff at the folly of buying new and feeling that big 20% depreciation hit on the front end.

 Still, you will have the option to do exactly as I promised: Buy a brand-new car—the car of your dreams, for all cash.
 And who knows?
 You just might.

-YESTERDAY: The Ultimate Restaurant Menu Cheat Sheet!
+PREVIOUSLY: The Ultimate Restaurant Menu Cheat Sheet!